 Two new credit courses, Popular Guitar and Voice Basics I & II, will launch as a part of this program, beginning Fall 2017.

 - Two years (four full-time semesters); 60 credits

 - Credential awarded: diploma in performing arts – foundation for music therapy studies

 - Meets the pre-requisite course requirements for 3rd year entry into Capilano University’s Bachelor of Music Therapy Program

 - Provides applied musical training on piano, guitar and voice, as the foundation for further study

 - Students who are musical and enjoy working with people

 - Students who are interested in using their creativity and talent to help others

 Applications are now open, and will be accepted until the program is full.
-In order to be considered for admission, students must complete all general and program-specific admission criteria.
-Candidates will be selected for admission on a first-qualified, first-admitted basis.
+In order to be considered for admission, students must complete all general and program-specific admission criteria, including an audition, interview, music theory and aural skills assessments Candidates will be selected for admission on a first-qualified, first-admitted basis.